Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 This yielded promising results, but also introduced a performance overhead so is most useful for reducing peak memory.

 Another paper that we found to give practical benefits was SmoothQuant [8].
-They again focus on the effect of outliers but importantly, SmoothQuant can be applied **offline**, meaning there is **no performance overheard** when running inference.
+They again focus on the effect of outliers but importantly, SmoothQuant can be applied **offline**, meaning there is **no performance overhead** when running inference.

 The authors describe two key observations that motivate their approach: